byhnhasan/moviebrowser/README.md

 # moviebrowser

-An movie browsing application designed with MVVM architecture
+A movie browsing application designed with MVVM architecture